 Are Mini-Splits Worth the Cost?

-- Rooms you aren’t in very often.
+- Spaces you don’t use very often.

 - Areas with hot and cold spots.

-- Costly electric heat from baseboards, wall heaters or radiators.
+- Pricey electric heat from baseboards, wall heaters or radiators.

-- Older homes that don’t have ductwork due to radiator or baseboard heat.
+- Older homes that don’t have ductwork as a result of radiator or baseboard heat.

-Our Specialists Can Take on All Your Mini-Split Installation Needs
+Our Pros Can Take on All Your Mini-Split Installation Needs